kimh/clojure-by-example/source/index.md

 <br>

-There is also `case` which works pretty much similar to that of other programming languages. `case` compares the value with each condition with `=` and evaluates the expression in the matched branch.
+There is also `case` which works pretty much the same as the one in other programming languages. `case` compares the value with each condition with `=` and evaluates the expression in the matched branch.

 <br>